Nationals vs. Tigers Player Props Betting Odds

 Báez Stats

-- Baez has collected 36 hits with six doubles, three home runs and eight walks.
-He has driven in 19 runs with three stolen bases.
+- Javier Baez has 36 hits with six doubles, three home runs, eight walks and 19 RBI.
+He's also stolen three bases.

 Báez Recent Games